 My Garden Zone Is

-Fragrant Plants grow in many different varieties and types
+Purchase Fragrant Plants from Tn Nursery that grow in many different varieties and types

 Fragrant plants like gardenia, sweet pea, hyacinth, and roses are famous for their beautiful scents, come in a variety of colors and can grow in many planting zones.
 Most types can be found at any nursery or big box retailer and require a minimum of soil preparation, watering or other care.